Washington State DUI Laws Even Stricter in 2014!

 0.08 Legal Limit

 Washington State has a .08 percent blood alcohol limit which is generally determined by a breathalyzer test taken at your vehicle.
-Problems arise because there is no way to know when you have crossed the legal threshold and you may also not feel intoxicated at this limit.

 Mandatory License Suspension